8.30 AM - 5.00 PM Monday to Friday

 The cost will depend on which Tuition Partner your school chooses.
 Because Third Space Learning is delivered online, it’s often a more cost-effective solution for schools.
-The total cost for a 15-hour block of Third Space Learning maths tuition is just £275; with the National Tutoring Programme subsidy this now comes to £68.75.
+The total cost for a 15-session block of Third Space Learning maths tuition is just £275 per pupil; with the National Tutoring Programme subsidy this now comes to £82.50, or £5.50 per session.
 This price would include initial and ongoing assessments, regular reporting, headsets for each pupil and full access to our online resource library, The Third Space Maths Hub.

 What age groups does Third Space Learning support?

 We have high quality tutoring programmes available for KS2, KS3 (for Year 7 pupils working below Age Related Expectations who need support to secure outstanding gaps from KS2) and for KS4 with our GCSE maths revision programme.